 Sexual desire is no excuse for violence.
 I valorise women who as adults, to survive in and negotiate the male dominated workspace, ‘take their kit off’ or work in the sex industry.
-Some feminists believe that if women censor their sexuality and what they wear – cover-up not skin, dungarees not mini-skirts, bare face not make-up – then male attitudes and behaviour will change from calling women whores to respect.
+Some feminists believe that if women censor their sexuality and what they wear – cover-up not skin, dungarees not mini-skirts, bare face not make-up – then male attitudes and behavior will change from calling women whores to respect.
 Censoring what women wear to control male sexual violence and engender respect for women is an unworkable failed tactic.
 This ‘looking respectable’, this anti-sexy tactic, this modesty tactic that some feminists advocate, plays into the power that patriarchy has to blame women for rape.
 Feminists who want women to cover-up and who denigrate women when we dress sexy are colluding with patriarchy’s hysterical panic about female flesh, they are endorsing patriarchy’s control of women which taken to its extreme leads to the nikab and the burka.

-My feminism states that it is male behaviour that must be modified not women’s dress.
+My feminism states that it is male behavior that must be modified not women’s dress.
 Feminists, instead of damning women for dressing sexy demand that men learn the rules: No Means No and Look Don’t Touch!